sagemath/trac_to_gh/Issue 4500.md

 }
 ```

-Changing assignee from GeorgSWeber to craigcitro.
+Changing assignee from GeorgSWeber to @craigcitro.